Tribo-Reactor for fluorine circularity by urban mining

 Resource Challenges

-The needed fluorspar resource is listed as the EU’s critical raw material and is acquired outside of the EU, with a recycling rate of only 1% due to the lack of proper technologies.
+The needed fluorspar resource is listed as the EU’s critical raw material and is acquired outside of the EU, with a recycling rate at 1% due to the lack of proper technologies.

 Project Goals

-TriFluorium aims to achieve proof of the tribolysis recycling principle for organofluorides (TRL 3) irrespective of particular chemical structure, molecular weight, or liquid/solid form under a properly designed controllable tribocontact site.
-This site promotes chemical reactions initiated by mechanical stimuli.
+TriFluorium wants to achieve proof of the tribolysis recycling principle for organofluorides (TRL 3) irrespective of particular chemical structure, molecular weight, or liquid/solid form under a properly designed controllable tribocontact site, which promotes chemical reactions initiated by mechanical stimuli.

 Development of Tribo-Reactor